lewixlabs/Charta/README.md

 # Charta 💳
 ## Dev tool for smartcard/pos developers
-### Charta is a cross platform app which helps developers/tester interact with chip cards and send Apdus
+### Charta is a cross platform app which helps developers/testers to interact with chip cards and send Apdus

 Smartcards supported:
 - ISO 7816 (emv cards, Italian CRS/CNS cards, etc)